DarkStarSword/3d-fixes/Dreamfall Chapters/README.md

 - Automatic HUD depth (toggle with Q)

-- UI depth (except the mouse cursor and automatic HUD) is adjustable with the keys on the number row and tilde to return to screen depth.

 Known Issues
 ------------
 - Volumetric ray-marched light shafts are at screen depth and are disabled.
 You